Flyback transformer: Practical considerations

 One advantage of operating the transformer at the flyback frequency is that it can be much smaller and lighter than a comparable transformer operating at mains (line) frequency.
-Another advantage is that it provides a failsafe mechanism — should the horizontal deflection circuitry fail, the flyback transformer will cease operating and shut down the rest of the display, preventing the screen burn that would otherwise result from a stationary electron beam.
+Another advantage is that it provides a failsafe mechanism — should the horizontal deflection circuitry fail, the flyback transformer will cease operating and shut down the rest of the display, preventing the screen burn-in that would otherwise result from a stationary electron beam.

 Construction

 The primary is wound first around a ferrite rod, and then the secondary is wound around the primary.
 This arrangement minimizes the leakage inductance of the primary.
 Finally, a ferrite frame is wrapped around the primary/secondary assembly, closing the magnetic field lines.
 Between the rod and the frame is an air gap, which increases the reluctance.
 The secondary is wound layer by layer with enameled wire, and Mylar film between the layers.
-In this way parts of the wire with higher voltage between them have more dielectric material between them.
+In this way, parts of the wire with a higher voltage difference have more dielectric material between them.

 Applications

-The flyback transformer is used in the operation of CRT-display devices such as television sets and CRT computer monitors.
-The voltage and frequency can each range over a wide scale depending on the device.
+The flyback transformer operates CRT-display devices such as television sets and CRT computer monitors.
+The voltage and frequency can each range over a wide scale, depending on the device.
 For example, a large color TV CRT may require 20 to 50 kV with a horizontal scan rate of 15.734 kHz for NTSC devices and 15.625 kHz for PAL devices.
-Unlike a power (or "mains") transformer which uses an alternating current of 50 or 60 hertz, a flyback transformer typically operates with switched currents at much higher frequencies in the range of 15 kHz to 50 kHz.
+Unlike a power (or "mains") transformer, which uses an alternating current of 50 or 60 hertz, a flyback transformer typically operates with switched currents at much higher frequencies in the range of 15 kHz to 50 kHz.

-Flyback transformers are often used for amateur high voltage experiments due to high achievable voltages and easy availability.